-The TUS campuses attract a diverse student body, with over 100 nationalities represented and has experienced a consistent rise in the number of international students over the past five years (Figure 13.1).
+The TUS campuses attract a diverse student body, with over 100 nationalities represented and has experienced a consistent rise in the number of international students over the past five years (Figure 11.1).
 These students contribute to the cultural richness and global perspective within our campuses, fostering an inclusive and vibrant learning environment.

-Figure 13.1.
+Figure 11.1.
 The Range of Geographic Locations of Inbound International Students

-During the 2022-23 Academic Year, there was a total of 1656 International Inbound Students.
-This included; International Non-EU (829), International EU (83), Transnational (536), Erasmus Incoming-EU & Non-EU (152) and Other Exchange (56) (Figure 13.2).
+During the 2023-24 Academic Year, there was a total of 1656 International Inbound Students.
+This included; International Non-EU (916), International EU (131), Trans-national (675), Erasmus Incoming-EU & Non-EU (114) and Other Exchange (14 (Figure 13.2).

-Figure 13.2.
+Figure 11.2.
 Profile of International Inbound Students in the 2022-23 Academic Year

 Erasmus Incoming (EU & Non-EU) comprises of Erasmus+ EU exchanges and Erasmus+ International Credit Mobility (ICM) non-EU exchanges.
-Other Exchange includes three categories: 'EU Study Abroad' (direct study exchange agreements within the EU), 'Global Study Abroad' (direct study exchange agreements outside the EU) and RUN-EU Short Advanced Programmes (SAPs) (short programmes lasting one to two weeks in collaboration with a RUN EU partner).
+Other Exchange includes three categories: 'EU Study Abroad' (direct study exchange agreements within the EU), 'Global Study Abroad' (direct study exchange agreements outside the EU) and RUN-EU Short Advanced Programmes (SAPs) (short programmes lasting one to two weeks in collaboration with a RUN-EU partner).

-The commitment to developing Transnational Education is also evidenced with more than 500 students enrolled on transnational programmes at Yangtze University and Wuxi Institute of Technology, China.
+The commitment to developing Transnational Education is also evidenced with 675 students enrolled on transnational programmes at Yangtze University and Wuxi Institute of Technology, China.

-The profile of enrolments for the top 20 performing countries is presented in Figure 13.3, and includes both EU and Non-EU.
-The top 10 Non-EU nationalities for the 2022-23 academic year include China, India, Malaysia, Nigeria, Canada, Mexico, Pakistan, Brazil, Uganda, and the USA (Figure 13.3).
+The profile of enrolments for the top 15 performing countries is presented in Figure 11.3, and includes both EU and Non-EU.
+The top 10 Non-EU nationalities for the 2023-24 academic year include China, India, Malaysia, Nigeria, Canada, Mexico, Pakistan, Brazil, Uganda, and the USA (Figure 11.3).

-Figure 13.3.
-Top Performing Countries for Enrolments, including EU and Non-EU (2022 - 2023)
+Figure 11.3.
+Top Performing Countries for Enrolments, including EU and Non-EU (2023 - 2024)

-The disciplinary profile of inbound international students at TUS is provided in Figure 13.4.
-The top five disciplinary areas include Business Administration and Law (23%), Engineering, Manufacturing and Construction (19%), Information and Communication Technologies (22.4%), Natural Sciences, Mathematics and Statistics (9.8%) and Services (4.7%).
+The disciplinary profile of inbound international students at TUS is provided in Figure 11.4.
+The top five disciplinary areas include Business Administration and Law (15.08%), Engineering, Manufacturing and Construction (32.89%), Information and Communication Technologies (13.15%), Natural Sciences, Mathematics and Statistics (6.58%) and Generic programmes and qualifications (19.32%).

-TUS has consistently experienced strong interest from international learners in choosing our undergraduate and postgraduate programmes with 40% growth since the 2019-20 Academic year, a significant performance given the impact of Covid-19 and geopolitical issues (Figure 13.5).
+TUS has consistently experienced strong interest from international learners in choosing our undergraduate and postgraduate programmes with 39% growth since the 2020-21 Academic year, a significant performance given the impact of Covid-19 and geopolitical issues (Figure 11.5).

-Figure 13.4.
+Figure 11.4.
 International Students by Broad ISCED Codes 2022-23 Academic Year

-Figure 13.5.
+Figure 11.5.
 Growth Profile of International Inbound Students